mituldas1999/Bug-report-on-the-Yummly-Component/README.md

 What you expected to happen.

 ## 5. Actual Result: ❌
-What actually happened.
+What actually happened?

 ## 6. Screenshots or Videos: 📸🎥
-Any visual aids that could help in understanding the bug.
+Any visual aids that could help in understanding the bug?

 ## 7. System Information: 💻
-Information about the device, OS, browser, app version etc.
+Information about the device, OS, browser, app version, etc.

 ## 8. Severity: 🚨
-How critical is the bug (Critical, High, Medium, Low).
+How critical is the bug (Critical, High, Medium, Low)?

 ## 9. Priority: ⏰
-How urgently the bug needs to be fixed (Immediate, High, Medium, Low).
+How urgently must the bug be fixed (Immediate, High, Medium, Low).

 ---